adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 	-  $$l^g, w^g, h^g, \theta^g$$
 g
 , wg
+, hg
-, hgare length, width, height of the box, and θ g is the yaw rotation around Z-axis.
+are length, width, height of the box, and θ g is the yaw rotation around Z-axis.
 To retrieve